German Shepherds and Dangerous Foods: 8 You Must Avoid

 Q: Can German Shepherds eat dairy products?

-Q: Are bones safe for German Shepherds?
+Q: Are bones safe?

-Q: Is peanut butter safe for German Shepherds?
+Q: Is peanut butter safe?

-Q: Can German Shepherds eat grains?
+Q: Can they eat grains?

 Final Thoughts